32 of 40 Guantanamo prisoners now vaccinated | ExBulletin

 32 of 40 Guantanamo prisoners now vaccinated

-WASHINGTON Most prisoners at the Guantanamo Bay detention center received their first dose of the COVID-19 vaccine on Tuesday, the US military said a day after resuming an effort to vaccinate them that had been halted months earlier after the critics of Congress.
+WASHINGTON (AP) Most prisoners at the Guantanamo Bay detention center received their first dose of the COVID-19 vaccine on Tuesday, the US military said a day after resuming an effort to vaccinate them that had been halted for months over soon after criticism from Congress.

 Thirty-two of the 40 prisoners held at the US base in Cuba received the first dose, Southern Command said in a brief statement.
 He provided no further details, including why the remaining eight men did not receive the vaccine.
 Prisoners are not required to be vaccinated.